The right content – words, videos and infographics – on your site will bring you a huge audience and the sales that follow. So how do you do this?

-Inbound content marketing is a strategy of using really useful or engaging content to draw customers in organically, by providing value to them initially (e.g. instruction on how to do something) so as to develop a relationship and build trust, leading to conversion later.
+Content or inbound marketing is a strategy of using really useful or engaging content to draw customers in organically, by providing value to them initially (e.g. instruction on how to do something) so as to develop a relationship and build trust, leading to conversion later.
+Inbound marketing differs from outbound by providing attractive useful content and waiting for people to engage rather than trying to grab their attention with a powerful poster on the tube.

 HubSpot, offers a great deal of information on inbound marketing and has research to show that companies with blogs ( a collection of inbound content ) produce 67% more leads per month than those without.